 Whether a worker is an employee or contractor is a vexed question, particularly in the gig economy, and it will continue to be fought out in the courts.
 If you are involved in a situation like this, it’s wise to consult a lawyer experienced in employment law.

 Contractor or employee? – Further reading

-For more information on the question of whether a worker is a contractor or an employee, please see the articles below.
+For more information please see the articles below.